Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 April 2025 04.23.38 UTC
+- WIB: Sabtu, 5 April 2025 05.26.29 UTC
-- WITA: Sabtu, 5 April 2025 05.23.38 UTC
+- WITA: Sabtu, 5 April 2025 06.26.29 UTC
-- WIT: Sabtu, 5 April 2025 06.23.38 UTC
+- WIT: Sabtu, 5 April 2025 07.26.29 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

 Kategori: motivational